 Ready, set, innovate!
 The Skyscraper team loves to share our passion for innovation with anyone who is willing to sit down with a drink and listen.
 Last month, we had the opportunity to do just this, but on a much larger scale.
 With our friends from Kohrman Jackson & Krantz and Cohen & Company at our side, we sucessfully co-hosted our first annual Innovatus Summit at Market Garden Brewery in Cleveland, OH.

-Last fall, our ambitious CEO, Don Greenberg, approached the team about planning Innovatus with the hopes that we could share our innovation process with the world, as well as learn about the techniques of other organizations.
+Last fall, the team was approached about planning Innovatus with the hopes that we could share our innovation process with the world, as well as learn about the techniques of other organizations.
 With this goal in mind, we feverishly began coordinating everything from the panel of innovators to the color of the lanyards.

 After months of hard work, we were excited to pack up and head to Ohio to see everything seamlessly come together.
 Seamless was the goal, but ended up being short of reality.
 As we packed our bags to set off on our 6 hour journey through two states, a nor'easter was brewing outside of our windows.
 Despite a few setbacks, we fought hard against the 17 inches of snow around us and made it safely to Cleveland with plenty of time to spare.

 On March 22, we welcomed over 50 fellow innovators to help kick off the summit!
 The event was broken into five parts.